Dcolvin2/TrainAI-Pub/ai-trainer/ENV_SETUP.md

 1. The API route will log environment variable status to the console
 2. Check your terminal/console for these messages:
-   - "Anthropic API Key loaded: Yes"
+   - "OpenAI API Key loaded: Yes"
    - "Supabase URL loaded: Yes"
    - "Supabase Service Key loaded: Yes"